oVirt/ovirt-site/source/documentation/admin-guide/chap-Clusters.html.md

 7. Select the **Compatibility Version** of the cluster from the drop-down list.

 8. Select either the **Enable Virt Service** or **Enable Gluster Service** radio button to define whether the cluster will be populated with virtual machine hosts or with Gluster-enabled nodes.
-Note that you cannot add oVirt Host (RHVH) to a Gluster-enabled cluster.

 9. Optionally select the **Enable to set VM maintenance reason** check box to enable an optional reason field when a virtual machine is shut down from the Manager, allowing the administrator to provide an explanation for the maintenance.